dl1ycf/piHPSDR-MacOS-Binary/README.md

 # piHPSDR-MacOS-Binary

 Here I provide a "click-able" MacOS app file for piHPSDR.
-It is compiled+linked under MacOS 10.13 "High Sierra" and tested both under MacOS 10.13 and MacOS 10.14 "Mojave".
+It is compiled+linked under MacOS 10.14 "Mojave" and has been tested there.
+Because for some reasons I post-poned the update to MacOS 10.15 "Catalina" I could not test the program there.

+This is the new piHPSDR 2.0.0 beta version.

 Unfortunately, it is quite difficult to provide a fully self-contained MacOS app-file for a GTK-based program.